Marital Stability With Committed Couples: A Revealed Preference Analysis: Abstract

 \section{Abstract}

 \normalfont We present a revealed preference characterization of marital stability where some couples are committed.
-A couple is committed if they can only divorce upon mutual consent.
+A couple is committed if they can divorce only with mutual consent.
 We provide theoretical insights into the potential of the characterization for identifying intrahousehold consumption patterns.
-We show that when there is no price variation for private goods between potential couples, it is only possible to identify intrahousehold resource allocations for non-committed couples.
-Simulation exercises using household data drawn from the Longitudinal Internet Studies for the Social Sciences (LISS) panel support our theoretical findings.
-Our results show that in the presence of price variation, the empirical implications of marital stability can be used for identifying household consumption allocations for both committed and non-committed couples. \\ {\bf JEL classifications:} C14, D11, C78 \\ {\bf Keywords:} household consumption, marital stability, divorce laws, revealed preference analysis, intrahousehold allocation
+We demonstrate that without price variation for private goods among potential couples, intrahousehold resource allocations can only be identified for non-committed couples.
+We conduct simulations using Dutch household data to support our theoretical findings.
+Our results show that with price variation, the empirical implications of marital stability allow for the identification of household consumption allocations for both committed and non-committed couples. \\ {\bf JEL classifications:} C14, D11, C78 \\ {\bf Keywords:} household consumption, marital stability, commitment, revealed preferences, intrahousehold allocation